Why Focusing on SEO is NOT Enough

 Many may think that more traffic to your site means more sales.
 Yes, that is true.
 There is a direct correlation to site traffic and results, but what would it mean to you if you got more results first from the traffic you have now?

-Look at our July 27th entry and you’ll see how we explained that if you could increase your site conversion ratio by 1% you could increase profits by 160%!
+Look at our page on Increasing Sales, and you’ll see how we explained that if you could increase your site conversion ratio by 1% you could increase profits by 160%!
 Before you spend a dime more on SEO or Adwords first take a look at the performance of your site.

 What should you look at?
 That’s a good question.
 We have clients that many times want to review their site statistics on their own.
 We encourage everyone to be actively involved with their own site, but many times we find that most people have no idea what they are looking at when it comes to site statistics.
 Who can blame them when many stat programs can produce hundreds of reports?

 Let’s first consider some simple things.
 First, what are you trying to accomplish?
 That’s different for everyone and the type of site you have.
 We take a look at for now, a lead generation site.

 Most lead generation sites have some type of Contact Us form.
 We’ll start with that page.
 Find out how many unique visitors you have on your site in one month.
 Eventually, you should know how your reporting tool counts unique visitors but we’re going to keep it simple right now.
 Keep in mind that we are going to consider trends over all.
 Don’t get too hung-up.
 Trends can tell you a lot of information and it’s a good place to start for beginners.

 Next, look at how many unique visitors came to your Contact Us form page in the same month.
 That number is your first conversion number.
 Let’s say you get 1,500 visitors to your site in one month.
 Of the 1,500 unique visitors 120 come to your Contact Us form page.